-Windows BitLocker Drive Encryption (referred to as BitLocker) is an integral security feature of some editions of the Windows operating system.
+Windows BitLocker Drive Encryption is an integral security feature of some editions of the Windows operating system.
 It can help you protect the operating system and data stored on your computer, even if your computer is lost or stolen.
-BitLocker can encrypt all user and system files, including the swap and hibernation files.
+BitLocker works by encrypting all user and system files, including the swap and hibernation files.

-BitLocker uses the TPM to provide enhanced protection for your data and to ensure early boot component integrity.
-A compatible TPM is defined as a V2.0 TPM.
+BitLocker uses a Trusted Platform Module to provide enhanced protection for your data and to ensure early boot component integrity.
+A compatible TPM is defined as a V1.2 TPM.

-To check the BitLocker status, go to Control Panel, view Control Panel by Category, and click System and Security → BitLocker Drive Encryption.
+To check the BitLocker status, go to Control Panel, and click System and Security → BitLocker Drive Encryption.

-For more information, see the help system of the Windows operating system, or search for "Microsoft Windows BitLocker Drive Encryption Step-by-Step Guide" on the Microsoft Web site.
+For more information about Windows BitLocker Drive Encryption, see the help information system of the Windows operating system, or search for "Microsoft Windows BitLocker Drive Encryption Step-by-Step Guide" on the Microsoft Web site.